 Use Account Trees for Eliminations

-- First you will want a Common Account Tree setup for all organisations in the group.
+First you will want to Create an Account Tree for the group.

-- Now create a header account and make sure the Summary only option is toggled on.
+Now click ADD -> Header to create a header with the Summary only option is toggled on.
 This ensures accounts allocated to this group will only be displayed as a single row on reports.

-- Now when running consolidation reports using this Account Tree you'll find that all the accounts allocated to this header will be summarised into a single row on the reports.
+Now when running consolidted reports using this Account Tree you'll find that all the accounts allocated to this header will be summarised into a single row on the reports.
 If they sum or consolidate to a zero value then the report criteria can hide zero rows all together.

 Use Manual Organisation for Eliminations

 The Account Tree method above may not be suitable in all cases.
 For example if you need to partially eliminate some accounts then you may need to consider adding another entity in Calxa where you can enter the elimination entries.